keva-dev/keva/README.md

   <img width="150" src="https://i.imgur.com/z0c9bV7.png">
 </p>

-Keva is an open source (Apache 2.0 licensed), off-heap in-memory data structure, used as a database or cache.
-Keva provides value types such as strings, object, integer, long, double, float.
+Keva is an open source (Apache 2.0 licensed), off-heap in-memory data structure, used as a database or cache, can be a drop-in replacement for Redis.

 Keva Server provides access to mutable data structures via a set of commands, which are sent using a server-client model with TCP sockets and a simple protocol.
 So different processes/clients can query and modify the same data structures in